Health and Safety Code 11361 HS is a California marijuana law that makes it a crime for adults to:

 You do not actually need to deliver marijuana to be convicted of offering to sell it.
 It is enough that you intended to sell it.9

-However, it is not necessary that you intended to sell the marijuana to a minor.
+If the marijuana were being sold illegally--that is, without a valid state license for marijuana sales--it is not necessary that you intended to sell the marijuana to a minor.
 The intent required to make you guilty of a crime is the intent to sell a drug unlawfully.
 The fact that you sold or offered to sell to a minor merely goes to the matter of punishment.10

 1.3 Inducing a minor to use marijuana